Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Okay.
 Thank you.
 Okay.

 A: You're welcome.

-Q: Yes.

-A: Hi.
+Yes.
+Hi.

-Q: Well, I have a question I have. [unintelligible]

-Q: I'm going to get upset here.
+Q: Well, I have a question I have. [unintelligible] I'm going to get upset here.

 A: It's okay.
 Be upset.
 It's a really...
 Crying is the best thing you can do.
 It actually transforms toxic hormones, like old toxic adrenaline and hormones that are made poorly out of old toxic stuff from years ago.
 It actually transforms them into endorphins, which relax and heal the body.